TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 In the hamburger menu:

-Bookmarks - Show Bookmarks Toolbar
+Bookmarks - Show bookmarks toolbar

-Right click the "Import bookmarks" - Remove from toolbar
+In the bookmarks toolbar right click the "Import bookmarks": Remove from toolbar

 ---